✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Current Status (May 2026) #

-• Available now: Behind chrome://flags/#enable-webmcp-testing for local development
+Available now Behind chrome://flags/#enable-webmcp-testing for local development Chrome Flags

-• Origin trial: Chrome 149 (targeted for stable channel in coming weeks)
+Origin trial Chrome 149 (targeted for stable channel in coming weeks) Chrome Release Schedule

-• Production readiness: Early-stage, not a finalized web standard
+Production readiness Early-stage, not a finalized web standard Web Platform Status

 1. Open Chrome (version 148 or later)